awsdocs/amazon-workmail-administration-guide/doc_source/email-flows.md

 Inbound email flow rules are applied if either the `Sender` or `From` header in an inbound email matches any patterns\.
 If present, the `Sender` address is matched first\.
 The `From` address is matched if there is no `Sender` header or if the `Sender` header doesn't match any rule\.

 Outbound email flow rules are applied if the recipient and either the `Sender` or `From` header in an outbound email matches any patterns\.
-If there are multiple recipients for the email that match different rules, then each rule applies for the matched recipients\.
+If there are multiple recipients for the email that match different rules, each rule applies for the matched recipients\.

 If multiple rules match, the action of the most specific rule is applied\.
 An example is when a rule for a specific email address takes precedence over a rule for an entire domain\.
 If multiple rules have the same specificity, the most restrictive action is applied\.
 An example is when a **Drop** action takes precedence over a **Bounce** action\.
 The order of precedence for actions is the same as the order in which they are listed in [Inbound Email Rule Actions](#email-flows-rule-actions) and [Outbound Email Rule Actions](#email-flows-rule-outbound)\.